 My CPD is also driven by my ongoing involvement in bone density and bone imaging research.
-The direction of this research is agreed with peers and is subject to peer review as part of the Trust research and development management and ethics approval process (evidence 6).
+The direction of this research is agreed with peers and is subject to peer review as part of the Trust R&D Management and Ethics approval process (see Evidence 6).